 On the back, you would include your time worked.

 You would include on the front how many hours you actually spent with the client, and on the back, you would include your time-clock-watch-inspired “ U.S.A.” stamps.

 (If you don’t know what these stamps are, don’t worry – they’re just as good as “non-returnable stamps”, but without the demand for return postage.)

 Additionally, you may include in the last line of your pay stub:

 Your total profit earned or your net profit.

 How do you provide a paystub to employees?

 Pay stubs that you provide to the public should look like this:

 One line of the pay stub is just for employees.
 It’s the amount of compensation a person is paid.
-It’s usually the employee’s name, their job title, and their wage.
+It’s usually the employee’s name, job title, and wage.
 The company name, title, & other data like annual salary can be used as well.

 This line is usually enough.
 As an employer, you just fill in the rest of the details on the other lines in the pay stub.
 They include the salary range, employer identification number, and any other relevant details.